 Finally, if you’d like the option to pay down your auto purchase faster by making additional payments toward your loan principal, Ally isn’t a good option, because it doesn’t allow principal-only payments.

 How to apply for an auto loan from Ally

-Available information about how to apply for a car loan from Ally Bank is limited, because you’ll need to go to a partnering dealership to apply directly and requirements may vary from dealership to dealership.
-But here’s how to start the process.
+Information about how to apply for a car loan from Ally Bank is limited because you have to go to a partnering dealership to apply directly — and requirements may vary from dealership to dealership.

 Not sure if Ally is right for you?
 Consider these alternatives.